Is VF Corp (VFC) a Value Trap? - GuruFocus.com

 The GF Value represents the current intrinsic value of a stock derived from our exclusive method.
 The GF Value Line on our summary page gives an overview of the fair value that the stock should be traded at.
 It is calculated based on three factors: historical multiples (PE Ratio, PS Ratio, PB Ratio and Price-to-Free-Cash-Flow) that the stock has traded at, GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.

-VF designs, produces, and distributes branded apparel, footwear, and accessories.
-Its apparel categories are active, outdoor, and work.
+VF Corp, with a market cap of $8 billion, designs, produces, and distributes branded apparel, footwear, and accessories.
 Its portfolio of about a dozen brands includes Vans, The North Face, Timberland, Supreme, and Dickies.
 VF markets its products in the Americas, Europe, and Asia-Pacific through wholesale sales to retailers, e-commerce, and branded stores owned by the company and partners.
 The company has grown through multiple acquisitions and traces its roots to 1899.

 Analysis of VF's' Profitability